LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationalAI/NaturalLanguageUnderstanding/NLUengines.md

     <img  class="fancyimage" style="width:750px" src="img/ConvoBuilder/NLU_image_5.png">

-4. Once training is completed, you can start testing with the modal version in the intent tester.
+4. Once training is completed, you can start testing with the model version in the intent tester.